The Accessibility Improvement Act and its consequences for website operators

 Deadlines and transitional arrangements

-The implementation of the BFSG begins on June 28, 2025.
-Even if there are transition periods for certain companies, a timely and systematic implementation of the necessary measures is recommended - both to avoid legal risks and to ensure the long-term quality of the digital presence.
+There are transitional periods for certain companies, but immediate and systematic implementation of the measures is urgently required - both to avoid legal risks and to ensure the long-term quality of the digital presence.

 Support with implementation